Canadian Dollar Climbs Against Most Majors () | aktiencheck.de

 dpa-AFX

-CANBERA (dpa-AFX) - The Canadian dollar strengthened against most major currencies in the Asian session on Tuesday.
+OTTAWA (dpa-AFX) - The Canadian dollar strengthened against most major currencies in the Asian session on Thursday.

-If the loonie extends its uptrend, it is likely to find resistance around 1.38 against the euro, 1.29 against the greenback, 89.00 against the yen and 0.97 against the aussie.
+If the loonie extends its uptrend, it is likely to find resistance around 1.28 against the greenback, 1.39 against the euro and 88.00 against the yen.

 Copyright RTT News/dpa-AFX